luxeengine/luxe-docs/docs/tutorial/camera-follow.md

 ## next up

-Im the next step, we'll start with the gameplay of interacting with the terminals and learn another way to fetch entities from the world.
+In the next step, we'll start with the gameplay of interacting with the terminals and learn another way to fetch entities from the world.